amckoy3/PEEK/PEEK/README.md

 * Implementing an algorithm that will suggest videos based on user's liked and disliked videos
 * A user profile page which the user can design to their liking.
 It will display television series and films that the user liked and or disliked

+### Branches
+For the best functionality, launch the site in the master branch.
+* Master contains log in/log out, however the layout has some bugs
+* old-master contains functioning layout but the display is altered on different PC's.
+Also doesn't contain the log in feature

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.